hrothmar/hrothmar.com/guides/2021-06-10 - Venthyr Arms Warrior DPS and Cooldowns Guide - Shadowlands 9-0-5.md

 [comment] note

 ### Continued learning:
-Head over to the <a href="https://hrothmar.com/guides/venthyr-arms-warrior-talent-guide">Builds and Talents guide</a> to configure your warrior for the type of content you're wanting to participate in.
+Head over to the [Builds and Talents guide](https://hrothmar.com/guides/venthyr-arms-warrior-talent-guide) to configure your warrior for the type of content you're wanting to participate in.